 In a world needing to tackle climate change and other ecological crises, environmental concerns have become relevant for everyone.
 As such, St. Olaf is proud to offer the Environmental Conversations program.
 It is open to any admitted student wanting to start college in a learning community inquiring after a life of environmental thoughtfulness.

-36 students and several faculty combine Introduction to Environmental Studies (ES 137) J-term with two environmentally themed sections of courses nearly all first-year students are required to take: WRI 111 and REL 121.
+36 students and several faculty combine Introduction to Environmental Studies (ES 137) J-term with two environmentally themed sections of courses nearly all first-year students are required to take: Writing 111 and Religion 121.

 In addition to sharing three courses throughout the year, you and other members of the learning community will live on the same floors in Kittelsby Hall.
 You won’t be roommates, so you and the group also get to know others well, but you’ll be close enough to keep sharing compelling ideas when class time is too short.
 Living in Kittlesby, you’ll also be able to take advantage of some of the special environmental programming prepared for the adjacent Hilleboe Hall, St. Olaf’s first green residence.